sean55123/CO2-capture-process-plainning/README.md

 ## Selection version 1
 Use Bender decomposition to do process selection.
-Master problem: Minimizing the lower bond ($theta$)
+Master problem: Minimizing the lower bond ($\theta$)
 Subproblem: Minimizing overall selected process cost, including capital cost, operating cost, carbon permit, land use.

 ## Selection version 2
 Use Bender decomposition to do process selection, but in this version subproblem is used for feasibility test.
 Master problem: Minimizing overall selected process cost.
-Subproblem: Evaluating the feasibility via increasing 10% and reducing 5% of processes' CO$_2$ capture throughput.
+Subproblem: Evaluating the feasibility via increasing 10% and reducing 5% of processes' CO$\_2$ capture throughput.

 ## Selection version 3
 Do the optimization through a two-stage optimization with two different objective function.